AmareshB/Marshmallow-compiler/README.md

 1. Lexer: This takes in the program as input and creates tokens out of the program.
 	1. This analyzes the input program to create tokens.
 2. Parser: Tokens from the Lexer is fed as input to Parser which generates Parse Tree and Symbol table.
-	1. This part takes care of sematic analysis and generating the parse tree.
+	1. This part takes care of semantic analysis and generating the parse tree.
 	2. This throws an error if the given program has syntax errors
 3. Intermediate Code: This generates the bytecode based on the parse tree in which is in agreement with the runtime.
 	1. This traverses the parse tree and generates the bytecode using opcodes.